GoBoldMS/Fullstack-Micro_Service_Website/README.md

 ### Usage

-Once the development server is running or the project is deployed, you can access the website by navigating to `http://localhost:3000` in your web browser.
+Once the development server is running or the project is deployed, you can access the website by navigating to `https://ticketing.dev` in your web browser.
+(you will need to create a dedacted host for it)

 ## Contributing